 OK.
 This step might take you longer than an hour because now you have to think it through.
 If that’s the case, stop reading, take a while to think it through, then come back.
-We’ll wait.

 We recommend starting with a hosting service like Bluehost.com.
 They’re cheap – just a few dollars a month.
 We recommend them.
 Give them a try if you know you’re serious about this, and if you find they’re what you need, stick with them.

 WordPress is the blogging platform of choice.
 In fact, it’s said that 25% of sites on the entire Internet run on WordPress.
 I’m not sure if that’s true, but it’s pretty impressive even if you cut that number in half!

 The best part: almost every hosting company out there now has a one-click install of WordPress.
 If this is not a feature, then find another host.
 It’s that easy.

 When you install WordPress, you’ll already notice that a few themes come preinstalled by WordPress.
 They usually give their themes names like “Twenty Seventeen.”
 As of this writing, this is their latest.

 I highly recommend researching themes.
 The good news is that most companies not only show you their list of themes, they’ll also show you what it looks like when it’s up and running.
 Sometimes, you can even load sample content into your own blog and go from there.

-A professional theme should cost you less than $100 US.
+A professional theme should cost you less than $100.
 In fact, most of the ones we’ve seen run from $49-$69.
 When you find the perfect them, install it.
 The good news is that when you change your theme, most everything will transfer over nicely.

-We should also tell you that we’re going another route.
-Right now, we’re actually paying a professional to build us a theme.
+We should also tell you that we eventually went another route.
+We eventually paid a professional to build us a theme.
+After blogging for a year, decided we really liked it, and wanted customization.
 But that’s because we’re in this for the long haul and want something perfectly suited to us.

 Plug-ins are additions to WordPress that make blogging easier.
 We recommend the following plug-ins: